 (Because the curve looks something like a cross-section of a bell, it is often just called “the bell-shaped curve”; its proper name is “Gaussian distribution” or “Normal Distribution”.)

 What the graph above shows us is (this is simplified) the likelihood of the results of a given set of trials being just what is “expected”.
-The horizontal is the value of the result (say, for example, the number of heads in a given set of coin tosses), while the vertical is the number of trails that got that particular result.
+The horizontal is the value of the result (say, for example, the number of heads in a given set of coin tosses), while the vertical is the number of trials that got that particular result.
 The peak at the center is just what is “expected” (in our example, 50% heads).
 Exact correspondence is the most likely result, with differences from that exactness becoming less and less likely as they become bigger and bigger.
 Wikipedia has a very nice animated display of this, which we reproduce below; in it, we see how the fit to the curve becomes better and better as we take more an more samples (in that image, n is the number of samples taken).
 Give the animation a few seconds to run through its paces from its start at n = 4.

 As the number of discrete events increases, the function more and more resembles a normal distribution.